General & Registration Questions

 There are no Zoom meeting IDs and passwords to remember once you sign in to Whova; you'll just click on sessions in the agenda to join them through Zoom or to replay them.
 Nice!

-You'll have the opportunity to try out joining a Fiddle Hell Online practice session a few days before the festival begins - more details later.
+You'll have the opportunity to try out joining a Fiddle Hell Online practice session before the festival begins - more details later.

 This information is also in the "How To" resources. on the Whova web portal.

 SEEING: Use a laptop or desktop computer to attend Fiddle Hell Online - you'll see more than on a tablet or phone.
+The Chrome browser is highly recommended.
 Make livestreams and videos full-screen if you want to see details more easily.
 And it's always helpful to update your Zoom app to the latest available version.

 BEING SEEN: This is for live Zoom meetings, not replays.
 Aim your camera straight on at you (not from below), using the built-in camera in your laptop, or a webcam.
 Get good lighting from lamps and natural light in front of you (not backlit or overhead lights only).
 Have a non-distracting real background if possible (please, no virtual backgrounds, since they sometimes cut instruments out and can cause problems for people with light sensitivity).